Twisted S-Duality: Applications

 \section{Applications}

 In this section, we present some applications of our constructions.
+We focus on the case of flat spaces for technical reasons.
 We argue that several interesting deformations of 4-dimensional $\mc{N}=4$ supersymmetric gauge theory are S-dual to each other.
 The deformations in question will be further deformations of the holomorphic-topological twist (also known as Kapustin twist after \cite{Kapustin}).
 For $G=\GL(N)$ this is precisely the theory living on a stack of $N$ D3 branes wrapping $\R^2\times \C$ in topological string theory on $ \R^4_A\times \C^3_B$ (see Example \ref{ex:HT twist}).
-The deformations of interest are: \begin{itemize} \item The $\mr{HT(A)}$ and $\mr{HT(B)}$ twists of 4d $\mc{N}=4$ gauge theory.
-These are further twists of the Kapustin twist that are relevant for the Geometric Langlands theory according to \cite{EY1, EY2}. \item Deformations of A-type and B-type that are related to $\Omega$-background.
-These arise as homotopies trivializing the action of certain rotations on the background, and in the B-type case are known to have an effect on gauge theories similar to that of the $\Omega$-deformation. \item A quadratic superpotential transverse to the world-volume of the D3 branes.
+The deformations of interest are: \begin{itemize} \item The $\mr{HT(A)}$ and $\mr{HT(B)}$ deformations of 4d $\mc{N}=4$ gauge theory.
+These are deformations of the Kapustin twist that are relevant for the geometric Langlands theory as analyzed in \cite{EY1, EY2, EY3}. \item Different types of superconformal deformations of 4d $\mc N=4$ gauge theory as is realized in the supergravity setting via AdS/CFT correspondence.
+We also explain how these arise as homotopies trivializing the action of certain rotations on the background in the flavor of the $\Omega$-deformation. \item A quadratic superpotential transverse to the world-volume of the D3 branes.
 This deforms holomorphic-topological twist of 4-dimensional $\mc N=4$ theory with gauge group $\GL(N)$ into 4-dimensional Chern--Simons theory with gauge group $\GL(N|N)$. \end{itemize} The desired claims will follow in two steps: \begin{enumerate} \item We first check that the holomorphic-topological twist is preserved under S-duality.
 To do so, we check that the stack of D3 branes is mapped to itself, which is as expected from physical string theory.
 This amounts to checking that the field sourced by the D3 branes in the sense of Definition \ref{defn: sourcing} is preserved by S-duality.
 This is also an expected result from the work of Kapustin \cite{Kapustin} but we argue it from a stringy perspective.

 \item We then check that the claimed deformations are exchanged under S-duality.
 This amounts to checking that the preimages of these deformations under the closed-open map are mapped to each other under S-duality. \end{enumerate}